Dynamical transition from localized to uniform scrambling in locally hyperbolic systems: Bose-Hubbard Dimer

 \subsection{Squeezing -- engineering the leaking time $\tLeak$}

-An important consequence of the leaking mechanism is that the linear width of the initial state along the unstable manifolds is the key ingredient for the exact position of the $2\ls-\ls$ transition.
+An important consequence of the leaking mechanism is that the linear extent of the initial state along the unstable manifolds is the key ingredient for the exact position of the $2\ls-\ls$ transition.
+In order to check this, we squeeze the coherent state on the off-phase FP and subsequently calculate the OTOC.

-In order to check this dependence, we proceed to squeeze the coherent state on the antihom.
-FP and subsequently calculate the OTOC.
-Interestingly, squeezed states in optical lattices can be archived experimentally \cite{squeezingBEC2008} to an excellent degree.
-In our theoretical setup, squeezing protocol can be effectively (and unitarily) realized by the reversing the time evolution itself.
+As a matter of fact, squeezed states in optical lattices can be achieved experimentally to an exquisite degree \cite{squeezingBEC2008}.
+A squeezing protocol that is convenient for our purpose can be effectively (and unitarily) realized by reversing the time evolution, which in the experimental practice would amount to forward time propagation with reversed signs of the hopping parameter and the interaction parameter (to be done by Floquet engineering \cite{Lignier2007,Kierig2008} combined with Feshbach tuning).
 This means, we replace $\ket{\xi }$ by

-with $t_{0} = -\tEhr/2$, where $\hat{U}(t_{0})$ is the time-evolution operator, and then calculate the OTOC Eq.~\eqref{eq:OTOC_def} for the initial state $\hat{\rho}(t_{0}) = \ket{\xi (t_{0}) }\bra{\xi (t_{0})} $.
+with $t_{0} = -3\tEhr/4$, where $\hat{U}(t_{0})$ is the time-evolution operator, and then calculate the OTOC, Eq.~\eqref{eq:OTOC_def}, for the initial state $\hat{\rho}(t_{0}) = \ket{\xi (t_{0}) }\bra{\xi (t_{0})} $.
 The corresponding scrambling dynamics is shown in then the left panel of Fig. \ref{fig:OTOC_FP_numeric_squeezed} for $N=10^3$, while the right panel depicts the initial Husimi distribution of the squeezed state.

-This backward-time evaluated coherent state has a reduced linear width along the unstable manifold by taking $t_{0}$ to $-\tEhr/2$ (for the non-squeezed coherent state), i.e., we transform $\Delta u \sim \hbar_{{\rm eff}}^{1/2}$ to $\Delta u \sim \hbarE$.
-Thus, the new leaking time $\tLeak^{\ast}$ is at the Ehrenfest time and no $2\ls-\ls$~transition is expected to exist, as fully confirmed by the numerical simulations.
+This backward-time evaluated coherent state has a reduced linear extent along the unstable manifold. \resubmit{If we choose} $t_{0} = -3\tEhr/4$ (with $\tEhr$ the Ehrenfest time for the non-squeezed coherent state), we effectively transform $\Delta u \sim \hbar_{{\rm eff}}^{1/2}$ into $\Delta u \sim \hbarE$.
+Thus, the new leaking time $\tLeak^{\ast}$ is now right at the Ehrenfest time, and no $2\ls-\ls$~transition is expected to exist, as fully confirmed by the numerical simulations.